 Leadership

-Natalie Vega O’Neil is the President & CEO of Junior Achievement of WA, the largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures, and make smart academic and economic choices.
-With 20 years’ experience in non-profit leadership, and a commitment to breaking the cycle of poverty; Natalie is a relentless advocate for marginalized, underserved and vulnerable communities.
-As a dynamic Latinx leader steeped in early childhood development and educational programs, Natalie is the first female and first person of color to lead Junior Achievement of WA in its 69-year history.
+Natalie Vega O’Neil is the President & CEO of Junior Achievement of Washington, the largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures, and make smart academic and financial choices.
+With over 25 years of experience in nonprofit leadership and a commitment to breaking the cycle of poverty, Natalie is a relentless advocate for marginalized, underserved, and vulnerable communities.
+As a dynamic Latine leader steeped in youth development and educational programs, Natalie is the first female and first person of color to lead Junior Achievement of Washington in its 70-year history.
+Under her leadership, JAWA developed a visionary strategic plan with the goal to reach over 90,000 students per school year by 2027 and launched groundbreaking initiatives such as JA Mobile Finance Park to bring financial literacy programs to communities across Washington State.

 Natalie’s team of over 600 at Save the Children, a global humanitarian agency, executed domestic programs focused on early childhood education and grade-level reading across 38 states, reaching more than 300,000 children.
-While at Thrive by Five Washington, Natalie co-led the development of a statewide Quality Rating & Improvement System, as well as the state’s work on developing kindergarten readiness indicators.
+While at Thrive by Five Washington, Natalie co-led the development of a statewide Quality Rating & Improvement System and the state’s work on developing kindergarten readiness indicators.

-In addition to these programs, Natalie has a breadth and depth of experience rolling up her sleeves to help build and nurture a host of non-profit programs including the creation of bilingual, play-based birth to five programs, and an onsite health clinic, for children and families living in severe poverty; worked for other non-profits, including Make-A-Wish Foundation and the YWCA; and organizing advocacy efforts to raise awareness and support for programs that promote children’s well-being and racial & geographic equity.
+In addition to these programs, Natalie has a breadth and depth of experience rolling up her sleeves to help build and nurture a host of nonprofit programs, including the creation of bilingual, play-based birth to five programs and an onsite health clinic for children and families living in severe poverty; organizing advocacy efforts to raise awareness and support for programs that promote children’s well-being and racial and geographic equity, and working for nonprofits, such as Make-A-Wish Foundation and the YWCA.

-Natalie is a skilled fundraiser, securing tens of million dollars in individual, foundation, corporate, state, and federal grants; and holds a master’s degree in Early Childhood Education and Child Development from the Erikson Institute.
-Natalie was recently named a Reign FC Legend in recognition of her extraordinary contributions to the Seattle community and featured by Seattle ALPFA (Association of Latino Professionals for America) as a Latina Trailblazer.
-Natalie serves as a board member for Children’s Institute and Leadership Tomorrow and is also President-Elect for the National Association for the Education of Young Children (NAEYC).
+Natalie holds a master’s degree in Early Childhood Education and Child Development from the Erikson Institute.
+Natalie was named a Reign FC Legend in recognition of her extraordinary contributions to the Seattle community and featured by Seattle ALPFA (Association of Latino Professionals for America) as a Latina Trailblazer.
+Natalie serves as a board member for Leadership Tomorrow and KABOOM! and is the President of the National Association for the Education of Young Children (NAEYC) Governing Board.

 Jan swapped the Emerald Isle of Ireland for the Emerald City of Seattle and since then has managed a music school and a communications company, as well as immersing herself in American life and culture through work, volunteering, friendships, and interests.